 Romania is well explored with only limited remaining onshore potential after oil output peaked in 1976.
 Decline is expected to continue.
 Similarly gas production peaked in 1983 but shale gas potential exists onshore which may slow onshore decline in the future.

-The waters of the Black Sea have several small oil fields in decline but deep water gas discoveries are due to be developed and there may be some further unexplored oil and gas potential near the disputed border with Ukraine.
+The waters of the Black Sea have 5 small oil fields in decline (Lebada Est, discovered in 1979, Lebada Vest, 1984, Sinoe, 1987, Pescarus, 1999, and Delta, 2007).
+Deep water gas discoveries are due to be developed and there may be some further unexplored oil and gas potential near the disputed border with Ukraine.
 New deep water gas fields should eventually reverse offshore output decline.

 For recent events see News Briefs.

 Major reservoirs in Romania are of upper Pliocene to lower Triassic age, located in the Moesic Platform, the Meridional or Eastern Carpathian Depression, the Pannonian Platform and the Continental Shelf of the Black Sea.
 Sandstone and limestone reservoirs are generally strongly folded and faulted, ranging from 100 to 4800 m in depth and a thickness of a few meters to tens of meters.